agil27/RegCard/README.md

 ## TODOs
 - [ ] modify the MSCN model to include the regularization terms
 - [ ] train `RandomForest` and `XGBoost` models to evaluate
-- [ ] scale up to even larger workloads using advanced sampling from the max-scale `job-cmp` covering a wide range of monotonicity constraints.
+- [ ] scale up to even larger workloads using advanced sampling from the max-scale `job-cmp` covering a wide range of monotonicity constraints
+- [ ] check code to comply with latest `PyTorch` features and save model parameters
 - [ ] more regularity compliances
 - [x] fix `python data_gen.py`, will throw error on 59it.
 - [x] generate files in `multiprocess`, which would be faster utilizing 8 cores of the CPU